ATLANTIC FLEET WEAPONS TRAINING AREA

 What Has Been Done to Clean Up the Site?

 Representatives from Naval Facilities Engineering Command Atlantic, the EPA, Commonwealth of Puerto Rico Environmental Quality Board and Department of Natural and Environmental Resources, National Oceanic and Atmospheric Administration, National Marine Fisheries Service, Department of Interior, and United States Fish and Wildlife Service work collaboratively to develop and implement measures that are protective of human health and the environment for the areas of concern on Vieques.
-The Navy is conducting a time critical removal action of munitions and explosives of concern found on the surface at the former Live Impact Area, a Non-Time Critical Removal Action of Munitions and Explosives of Concern on the surface at the Surface Impact Area, and a Non-Time Critical Removal Action of subsurface Munitions and Explosives of Concern at selected roads and beaches within the former Vieques Naval Training Range.
-The Navy is also conducting a Remedial Investigation/Feasibility Study at the only munitions response site in the former Naval Ammunition Support Detachment at west Vieques.
+The Navy completed an explanded range assessment at the former Vieques Naval Training Range through the Munitions Response Program resulting in i a Time Critical Removal Action of munitions and explosives of concern found on the surface at the former Live Impact Area, a Non-Time Critical Removal Action of Munitions and Explosives of Concern on the surface at the Surface Impact Area, and a Non-Time Critical Removal Action of subsurface Munitions and Explosives of Concern at selected roads and beaches within the former Vieques Naval Training Range.

 As noted above activities to investigate and remove munitions continue.
 The Navy continues to conduct surface clearance within the former Vieques Naval Training Range.
 In addition, a non-time critical removal action was conducted to open the historic lighthouse at Puerto Ferro to the public.
 This interim action allowed for accelerated public access to the area around the historic lighthouse and adjacent beach, which was opened in March 2015.

-The Navy has identified underwater areas that are known or suspected to have been impacted by Munitions and Explosives of Concern (MEC ) adjacent to the ranges and operational areas on East and West Vieques with an estimated size of approximately 11,500 acres.
-UXO 16 includes former ship anchoring points where munitions may have been loaded, offloaded or transferred (including three anchorage areas and Mosquito Pier), areas where munitions may have been inadvertently fired into the water from naval gunfire training or Air-to-Ground bombing (former VNTR), and areas where the explosive safety arc from artillery ranges and adjacent onshore OB/OD activities may have extended into the water (former NASD and VNTR).
+The underwater areas adjacent to the range and operational areas on East and West Vieques have a size of approximately 11,500 acres and consist of portions that are known or suspected to have been impacted by MEC.
+UXO 16 includes former ship anchoring points where munitions may have been loaded, offloaded, or transferred (including three anchorage areas and Mosquito Pier), areas where munitions may have been inadvertently fired into the water from naval gunfire training or ATG bombing (former VNTR), and areas where the explosive safety arc from artillery ranges and adjacent onshore OB/OD activities may have extended into the water (former NASD and VNTR).

 In 2013, available bathymetry data within UXO 16 were compiled in order to develop a plan for conducting a side-scan sonar survey.
 The side-scan sonar survey helped plan the Wide Area Assessment (WAA) of underwater munitions, including avoiding underwater obstacles during the assessment.
 The side-scan sonar survey began in November 2013 and was completed in January 2014.
-A WAA to provide a preliminary evaluation of Elevated Anomaly Density Area (EADAs), in accordance with a WAA Work Plan, began in March 2016 and is ongoing, approximately 80% completion to date.
-A historical records evaluation of the water portion of the Inner Range (an area that includes the former VNTR and extends four nautical miles off the coast) is to be conducted concurrently with the WAA.
+A WAA to provide a preliminary evaluation of EADAs, in accordance with a WAA Work Plan, began in March 2016 and field work was completed in May 2017.
+The Final WAA Report was submitted in September 2018.
+Details on the specific underwater areas that are being investigated are included in the sections that follow.

-The explosives safety arc of the OB/OD operations at SWMU 4 extends approximately 2,000 feet offshore to the west of the former OB/OD area; the offshore area is part of UXO 16.
+The explosives safety arc of the OB/OD operations at SWMU 4 extends approximately 2,000 feet offshore to the west of the former OB/OD area; the offshore area is part of UXO 16 and is referred to as UXO 16.1.
 Because portions of SWMU 4 are planned for recreational use, the Navy accelerated evaluation of the adjacent underwater area.
-A remedial investigation was completed in 2016 and an RI Report is currently being prepared.
+To that end, an ESI QAPP for UXO 16.1 was finalized in April 2014.
+ESI field activities began in March 2015 and were completed in May 2015, which determined relatively little MEC is present in the offshore area adjacent to SWMU 4.
+Based on the findings of the ESI, an RI SAP was prepared to characterize the nature and extent of potential contamination in marine sediment and assess the associated human health and ecological risks.
+The RI fieldwork was completed in 2016 and a Final RI Report was completed in July 2018.

-Cayo la Chiva (UXO 18) is a 12-acre island located south of the EMA.
-A simulated machine gun nest was located on Cayo la Chiva during Operation Portrex conducted in 1950.
-No additional training activities are documented to have occurred in the UXO 18 area; however, fired 5-inch rockets were identified both on and offshore of Cayo la Chiva, which indicates the area may have been used for additional training, albeit potentially in a single event.
-In 2010, the Navy conducted a visual underwater survey within approximately 100 feet offshore of Cayo la Chiva and covered the remainder of Bahía de la Chiva.
+Cayo La Chiva (UXO 18) is a 12-acre island located south of the EMA.
+A simulated machine gun nest was located on Cayo La Chiva during Operation Portrex conducted in 1950.
+No additional training activities are documented to have occurred in the UXO 18 area; however, fired 5-inch rockets were identified both on and offshore of Cayo La Chiva, which indicates the area may have been used for additional training, albeit potentially in a single event.
+In 2010, the Navy conducted a visual underwater survey within approximately 100 feet offshore of Cayo La Chiva and covered the remainder of Bahía de la Chiva using 200-foot spacing transects.
 Nine potential munitions were identified just west and south of the island.
-A non-time critical removal action for these items was finalized and provided for public comment in November 2014and a work plan was completed in October 2016.
-Fieldwork is anticipated to occur in 2017.
+An EE/CA for an NTCRA of underwater munitions adjacent to Cayo La Chiva (UXO 18) was finalized in November 2014.
+Based on the EE/CA, an NTCRA work plan was completed in October 2016.
+The NTCRA fieldwork was conducted in June 2017 and a Final After Action Report was completed in July 2018.

 Other Offshore Areas